Bingham Railroad Tunnels

 1955

-Eighty percent of all ore mined was moved through the 6040 and 5840-Tunnels.
+Eighty percent of all ore mined was moved through the 6040 and 5840 tunnels.
 (Kennecott Historical Index)

 1958

-Seventy five percent of all ore mined came from below the 6340-Level.
-Seventeen percent of ore mined moves through the 6040-Tunnel with forty percent moving through the 5840-Tunnel.
+Seventy five percent of all ore mined came from below the 6340 Level.
+Seventeen percent of ore mined moves through the 6040 Tunnel with forty percent moving through the 5840 Tunnel.
 (Kennecott Historical Index)

-September 1982 - Truck haulage replaced rail haulage below the 5490 tunnel (rail haulage was replaced above the 5840 tunnel in 1963), leaving rail haulage in place between 5490 and 5840 tunnels.
+Truck haulage replaced rail haulage below the 5490 tunnel (rail haulage was replaced above the 5840 tunnel in 1963), leaving rail haulage in place between 5490 and 5840 tunnels.

-Summer 1983 - Rail haulage was severely curtailed.
+Rail haulage was severely curtailed.

-September 1983 - Last waste train operated between the 5840 and 5490 tunnels.
+Last waste train operated between the 5840 and 5490 tunnels.

-Late 1983 - Diesel-powered rail haulage was in place only for reload operations at 6040, 5840, and 5490-Tunnel levels.
+Diesel-powered rail haulage was used for reload only, at the 6040, 5840, and 5490-Tunnel levels.

 6040 Tunnel